-Kate was awarded a Fulbright Scholarship to Bulgaria in 2002.
-There she rehearsed and performed as a member of the The Academic Folk Choir of the Plovdiv Academy of Music, developing her work in regional solo repertoire, choral literature, conducting and pedagogy.
-She also received the LifeWorks Foundation Research Grant for Early American Folk Music in 2003 in Nashville.
+Kate was a Fulbright Scholar to Bulgaria in 2002, where she rehearsed and performed as a member of the The Academic Folk Choir of the Plovdiv Academy of Music, developing her work in regional solo repertoire, choral literature, conducting and pedagogy.
+In 2003, she received the LifeWorks Foundation Research Grant for Early American Folk Music in Nashville, before joining Cirque du Soleil.

 Kate is a certified teacher of the Alexander Technique, and holds BFA and MFA degrees in Vocal Performance with emphasis in opera, contemporary, free improvisation, North Indian Classical and Balkan vocal music.
 She has additional study in peak performance practice, pedagogy, neurobiology, anatomy and physiology, physics, systems theory, anthropology and philosophy.